rtomrud/standard-slugify/README.md

 ## Details

+* Leading and trailing whitespace characters and line terminators are removed
 * By default, characters are replaced as follows:
     * Letters from ISO-8859-1,2,3,4,5,7,9,10,13,14,15,16, MES-1 or WGL4 are transliterated:
         * Latin or Cyrillic letters are transliterated according to [ISO/IEC 7501-3](https://www.icao.int/publications/Documents/9303_p3_cons_en.pdf)